gokiburikin/gkbrkn_noita/README.md

 # gkbrkn_noita
 A collection of things I'm adding to Noita.
+This mod contains a CONFIG.lua file.
+Use it to make local changes.
+Some things are disabled by default!

 ### Perks
 - [x] **Duplicate**: Duplicate a random wand in your inventory.